carpentries/instructor-training/episodes/25-wrap-up.md

 ::: instructor

 You will need to get the post-training survey link yourself and provide it in the activity below.
-It should follow the form `https://carpentries.typeform.com/to/cjJ9UP#slug=...../` and can be found on the website for the specific training.
+It should follow the form `https://carpentries.typeform.com/to/cjJ9UP#slug=...../` and can be found in an email trainers receive from the Carpentries team and on the website for the specific training.

 :::